dotnettools/EventExtensions/README.md

 - Collect the returned values of event handlers synchronously or asynchronously.
 - Invoke an event asynchronously.
-- Throws no NULL pointer exception and checks for NULL events within the extension methods.
+- Handles NULL events; since it checks for NULL events within the extension methods and thus throws no NULL pointer exceptions.

 ### Targets
 - .NET Standard 2.0 or higher